SkylineCommunications/dataminer-docs/develop/TOOLS/DIS/Editors/XML_editor.md

 > [!NOTE]
 > If you want to insert a particular snippet without having to go through the above-mentioned snippet folder and all its subfolders, use the following shortcut:
 >
-> - At the location where you want to insert the snippet, enter “\<“, type the name of the XML tag (or select it from the Intellisense list), and press TAB.
+> - At the location where you want to insert the snippet, enter “\<“, type the name of the XML tag (or select it from the IntelliSense list), and press TAB.

 ### Context-sensitive help in tooltips